 Parents are encouraged to attend information sessions at local schools to assist them to choose a school for their child.

 The transition from primary to secondary school is an exciting time for students and their parents.
 It is the next stage in a lifelong educational journey leading to new experiences and challenges.
-The more informed everyone is, the more likely the experience will be positive for you and your child.
+The more informed you are, the more likely the experience will be positive for you and your child.

-After the relatively familiar surroundings of the primary school, it can be daunting to move to a secondary school where there are many more teachers, new surroundings and a different approach to timetabling.
+After the relatively familiar surroundings of the primary school, it can be daunting to move to a secondary school where there are many more teachers, new surroundings and a different approach to scheduling.

 Secondary schools have different ways of introducing primary students to their school.
-Most students settle in quickly.
+Most students settle in quickly in response to the carefully designed transition programs initiated by schools.

 Primary and secondary schools cooperate to ease students through this transition.